tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 actually even notice it was there until I got the second timer with my 4x5 kit.

-Before I noticed the notch I decided to stick a small 3M Rubber dot to top of the run button.
-This makes it trivial to feel for, even if I have a towel thrown over the timer.
+Before I noticed the notch I decided to stick a small 3M Rubber dot to the top of the run button.
+This makes it trivial to find in total darkness, even if I have a towel thrown over the timer.

 ### 4x5 Light - rubber feet

-If you ever use the light for scanning (or even sensitometry), stick 4 of the rubber feet on the back of the light, one in each corner to stop it slipping.
+If you ever use the 4x5 light for scanning (or even sensitometry), stick 4 of the rubber feet on the back of the light, one in each corner to stop it slipping.

-### Compact Enlarger - Reverse the screw thread
+### Compact Enlarger - Reverse the focus thread

 I will die on this hill: as much as I love my Compact Enlarger, they ship the thing wrong!

-This tip comes from Roger Lower of Shoot Film like a Boss, and his original review of the compact enlarger.
+This tip comes from Roger Lowe of Shoot Film like a Boss, and his original review of the compact enlarger.

 {{< figure src="/img/intrepid-life/intrepid-focus-position.jpg" caption="Focus rod switched around" >}}